 Logos or Mythos?

 If you like to label Göbekli Tepe with fancy words like “early Neolithic sanctuary” in order to address the alleged age of Göbekli Tepe, you’ve probably not much affection with mathematics and numbers.
-These kinds of labels are meaningless, suggesting that the user is an expert on his field.
+These kinds of labels are meaningless, suggesting that the user is an expert in his field.

-Most of these experts are unable to dig any deeper than poor attempts to label their world where they live in, without really seeing what it is they’re really surrounded with.
+Most of these experts are unable to dig any deeper than poor attempts to label their world where they live in, without really understanding what it is they’re surrounded with.
 Because this website only deals with numbers and mathematics it is able to explain our history much more accurately, and I can tell you it deviates awesomely from what you’ve learned.
 Throw away everything you’ve learned about history!

 What will it be for you?
 Truth or falsehood?
 Logos versus Mythos?

 Göbekli Tepe’s age spans over a period of 250,000 years.
 Some of the readers will now say: “oh, that’s impossible!”
 Is it?
 There are major indicators, mathematical truths, which leads to this inevitable conclusion.
 These indicators dwarf any other so called “evidence” which is gathered at the local scene.

 Archaeology will of course not agree with this conclusion, but that’s because archaeology is, because of its frozen paradigm, an irrational discipline, unable to deal with the facts as they really are.
 Archaeology, as it is practiced by the established academia, has nothing to do with real science.
 It is nothing more than a believe system to keep the existing paradigm intact.